xrdocs/automation/_tutorials/setting-up-crosswork-for-sztp.md

 ### Install ZTP application

 First, ensure that the ZTP application is installed and fully functional.
-You may verify the status of Crosswork applications by going to Administration > Crosswork Manager > Zero Touch Provisioning.
-The status indicator under the Zero Touch Provisioning should be in green and this indicates that the application is Healthy.
+You may verify the status of Crosswork applications by going to **Administration > Crosswork Manager > Zero Touch Provisioning**.
+The status indicator under the Zero Touch Provisioning should be in **green** and this indicates that the application is Healthy.

 ![Image 000]({{site.baseurl}}/images/setting-up-crosswork-for-sztp-img000.png)